 Why?
 Because this shooter genre is the one that started it all.
 Think back to the early days of arcade games and, more often than not, the titles you conjure up are shmup titles.
 There were no fighter jets blasting aliens before shmup, and they’ll never be done quite the same way again.
 But what really helped shmup to gain a foothold in the gaming world is that the titles subtly evolved over the years, advancing little by little from arcade machines to consoles to next-gen consoles.
-So in the spirit of celebrating this throwback, here are five shmup titles that defined the genre.
+So in the spirit of celebrating this throwback, here are five shoot'em up titles that defined the shmup genre.

 Space Invaders (1978)

 There’s some debate as to whether or not “Space Invaders” is a true shmup.
 Compare to today’s shmups, maybe the criteria does fall short.
 But “Space Invaders” deserves the top spot on the list because it laid the groundwork for all titles to come by combining, for the first time, a static, look-down camera perspective and controls that allowed movement only on a horizontal axis.
 Upon its release, the game took arcades by storm, first in Japan, where it caused a 100-yen coin shortage because kids couldn’t stop feeding them into the machines.
 It captured the U.S. imagination because it featured a wrinkle Americans weren’t used to: the notion of the unbeatable game.
 Folks could play for days and weeks on end and still likely never crack double digits, level-wise.
 “Space Invaders” became the perfect open-ended pastime, and it’s the prime reason it, and shmup arcade games like it, are still found in bars, Laundromats and mini-marts today.